veeneck/fnse/README.md

 - Most JS has a fallback, like anchor links.
 - Some things will break, like Apple Maps and Half/Half Modules.
 However, the text is there and legible in every module.

-**Print Styles**: Print styles exist, but they are very basic.
-They need a lot of work right now.
+**Print Styles**: Print styles exist and have decent support.
+They are fully functional / don't waste paper.
+However, there is no design -- just the content.

 **Compatibility**: Designed for IE11+ and all modern browsers.

-**Other Known Issues**: Keep a running list here.
+**Other Known Issues**:

+- Potential issue with Windows Nokia phone hamburger menu.
+It is only 50% to the left, so it is cut off on the right.
+- Certain scroll listeners could use IntersectionObserver instead of a scroll listener for a tiny performance improvement.